 4. Helmet covers can double tap to help with wire management, as a counter-weight, and of course to change the color of a helmet without having to rattle can it.

 Sgt.
 Pecker will be the first to tell you that the tactical helmet setup should always be specific to yourself and your team.
 Your 11B (Army Infantryman) setup is going to be much different than someone doing VBSS (vessel boarding search and seizure).
 Try not to be too quick to add accessories, and if you do add something and find you don't need it, don't be afraid to pull it off!
+All that stuff adds pounds you may not need.
+Check our helmet weight calculator to see exactly what you mean, you may be surprised how everything adds up.

 We will continue to update this guide and always appreciate your comments and feedback below!